Excitations of a two-dimensional supersolid: Introduction

 A supersolid is a state of matter in which phase and translational symmetries are broken.
 Here we refer to a $D$-dimensional supersolid as being a system that spontaneously develops a $D$-dimensional crystal structure whilst still exhibiting superfluidity.
 For this system it is expected that the broken symmetries will lead to $(D+1)$-Nambu-Goldstone modes that manifest as gapless excitation branches \cite{Watanabe2012a}.
 The experimental production of supersolid states in atomic gases \cite{Leonard2017a,Li2017a,Tanzi2019a,Bottcher2019a,Chomaz2019a} has generated interest in their properties, including their excitation spectra.
 The $D=1$ case \cite{Natale2019a,Roccuzzo2019a,Tanzi2019b,Guo2019a,Petter2021a,Hofmann2021a,Ilg2023a} has two gapless excitation branches of longitudinal character, which are referred to as first and second sound\footnote{These associated excitation branches are also commonly referred to as density and phase branches.
 The second sound is associated to a reduced superfluidity (i.e.~normal component) arising from the spontaneously broken translational symmetry (see \cite{Yoo2010a,Hofmann2021a,Sindik2024a}).}.
 A $D=2$ supersolid has recently been been produced using a dipolar Bose gas in an oblate shaped trapping potential \cite{Norcia2021a,Bland2022a}.
 This system has an rich phase diagram with different ground state crystal patterns separated by first order transitions \cite{Zhang2019a,Poli2021a,Hertkorn2021b,Zhang2021a,Ripley2023a}, and is an interesting system for considering the interplay of crystalline order with vortices \cite{Gallemi2020a,Ancilotto2021a,Sindik2022a,Poli2023a}.

 Here we study the excitation spectrum of a $D=2$ supersolid.
 We consider the case of a zero-temperature gas in the thermodynamic limit, which admits a well-defined band structure allowing us to investigate the gapless modes in detail.
 We show that a hydrodynamic theory provides a precise description of the excitations in terms of a set of underlying elastic parameters.
 Supersolids with $D>1$ exhibit a shear modulus, characterising the stiffness of the crystal to transverse (i.e.~shear) deformations.
-This also manifests as a new gapless branch of transverse excitations.
+This also manifests as a new gapless branch of transverse excitations, where the motion of the crystal is perpendicular to the direction of wave propagation.
 This is in contrast to the other two gapless branches which are longitudinal.